horseshoe7/HSKenBurnsView/README.md

 Installation

-* Clone this demo project and have a look at how it works
+* Clone this demo project
+* uses Cocoapods, so please make sure you've installed that www.cocoapods.org
-* Depends on Pods listed in Podfile.
+* Depends on Pods listed in Podfile, so be sure to run 'pod install' from a terminal window
+* open the project from the workspace file created by CocoaPods, not the project.